 - Set batter aside.
 If the batter is overly thick, splash in a small amount of milk.

 - Heat pan over medium heat.
-Place small amount to medium amount in the pan and cook cakes.
+Place a small amount to medium amount in the pan and cook cakes.

 - Corn cake